xmfan/lit-llama/README.md

 Refactored to also compile sampling code (and also updated pytorch) Time for inference 3: 1.16 sec total, 86.02 tokens/sec Bandwidth achieved: 1159.24 GB/s

+After enabling cudagraphs, changing kv-cache to be a scatter instead of full copy, and some optimizations in Inductor (such as reinplacing index_put)

+Time for inference 5: 0.94 sec total, 106.79 tokens/sec
+Bandwidth achieved: 1439.13 GB/s
 ```

+Note: Running on an A100 80GB, albeit power-limited to 330 watts.
+Empirically, seems like peak bandwidth is about 1700 GB/s.